- Founder / President

-J-F is very active in the community, notably as Past Chair of the Board of Habitat for Humanity Toronto and as a member of the Faculty Advisory Board of the Desautels School of Integrated Management at McGill University.
+J-F is very active in the community, notably as Past Chair of the Board of Habitat for Humanity Toronto and as a member of the Faculty Advisory Board of the Desautels School of Integrated Management at

+McGill University and a member of the Board of Directors of Soulpepper Theatre Company.
 He holds a Bachelor of Commerce degree in Finance and International Business from McGill University in Montreal, and has a CFA designation.